OctaviaProject/octaviaproject.github.io/_posts/2015-12-21-Join-us-on-January-9.md

 subtitle: "2015 Portfolio Showcase"
 author: Meghan
 ---
+Come celebrate with us in the new year at our 2015 Portfolio Showcase.

 This summer, nine girls from Brooklyn brought their imaginary worlds to life.
 As part of our inaugural month-long workshop, they wrote, sculpted, 3D modeled, designed online games, crafted wearable electronics, and more.